 The counselor education program provides the following options:

-- Agency/marriage and family therapy counseling consists of 54 credits and can be completed in three years.
+- Couple and Family Counseling consists of 60 credits and can be completed in three years.

-- School counseling consists of 51 credits and can be completed in three years.
+- School Counseling consists of 54 credits and can be completed in three years.

 Each of the above options emphasizes:

 - Supervised counseling experience (on-campus practicums and off-campus internship).

 Acceptance to the Counselor Education Program